Alexander Koshetz

-Alexander Koshetz (12 September 1875 – 21 September 1944) was an Ukrainian choral conductor, arranger, composer, ethnographer, writer, musicologist, and lecturer.
+Alexander Koshetz (12 September 1875 – 21 September 1944) was a Ukrainian choral conductor, arranger, composer, ethnographer, writer, musicologist, and lecturer.
 He helped popularize Ukrainian music around the world.
 His name is sometimes transliterated as Oleksandr Koshyts (Олександр Кошиць).

 At one time, a performance of Koshetz's Ukrainian National Chorus held the world record for audience attendance, excluding sporting events.
 His performance also popularized Mykola Leontovych's "Shchedryk" in his concert, which Peter Wilhousky later translated into the popular "Carol of the Bells".

 Biography

 Early life and career

-Koshetz was born in the village of Romashky in Kiev Governorate, Russian Empire.
+Koshetz was born in the village of Romashky in Kiev Governorate, Russian Empire (now Obukhiv Raion, Kyiv Oblast, Ukraine).
 He graduated from the Kiev Theological Academy in 1901, then studied in the Lysenko School of Music and Drama, 1908–1910.
 He taught choral music at Kiev's Imperial Conservatory of Music, conducted the Sadovsky Theatre Orchestra, served as conductor and choirmaster of the Kiev Opera.

 He also collected Ukrainian folk songs from central Ukrainian areas (notably around Kiev itself) as well as from the modern Russian area of Kuban, where he specially set out to see whether musical traditions of the Dnieper Cossacks are still present in their descendants, the Kuban Cossacks, who resettled there following the dissolution of the Zaporozhian Sich.
 In the latter case, he too managed to collect a number of songs.

 From 1911 the directorate of the Imperial Music School invited him to lead a choral singing class at the school and later at the conservatory.
 In 1912, Mykola Sadovsky invited Oleksandr Koshyts to be the conductor of his theater, where he staged operas by Mykola Lysenko, Denis Sichynsky, Pietro Mascagni, and others.
 The Tale of the Old Mill” by Spiridon Cherkasenko and others.

 From 1916 to 1917 he was choirmaster and conductor of the Kyiv Opera.